MOVES-Barclays hires new executive M&A chairman Whittemore

 "The technology, media and telecommunications (TMT) sector is seeing marked evolution and Tony's experience will add great value to our clients who rely on us for strategic advice and intellectual capital," Gary Posternack, Barclays' Global Head of M&A said in the memo.

-Barclays has made key hires in recent months, including Carlo Calabria who joined as chairman of M&A in Europe, the Middle East and Africa.
-The bank has also added two managing directors in healthcare, Jason Haas and David Levin, a director, Evan Matlin, and consumer retail investment banker Eric Biddle.
+Barclays has made key hires in recent months.
+Carlo Calabria joined as chairman of M&A in Europe, the Middle East and Africa while two managing directors in healthcare, Jason Haas and Evan Matlin, and consumer retail investment banker Eric Biddle were also hired.